Have you ever tried to connect with your WiFi system but faced an authentication problem instead?

 - At times, the number of devices that can be connected to a WiFi network is limited and based on user settings.
 Your device will not connect to the network if it already is connected to the maximum number of devices.

 - At times, people do not connect with the right WiFi network.
 At times, networks with duplicate names exist with different passwords.
-Connecting with the wrong WiFi network will lead to the authentication problem.
+Connecting with the wrong WiFi network will lead to an authentication problem.

 - If the connection between the router and the device is not stable, it could also lead to an authentication problem.